-Details of disqualified directors remain on the register for the entire duration of the ban, which could be a period of up to 15 years.
-When the disqualification ends, the directors’ details are automatically removed.
+Details of a disqualified director remain on the register for the entire duration of the ban, which could be a period of up to 15 years.
+When the disqualification ends, the director’s details are automatically removed.

-The Insolvency Service provides full details of directors they have disqualified (or banned) due to becoming insolvent.
-If the ban occurred within the past 3 months, you can view full details online via the Insolvency Service (for directors in England, Scotland and Wales).
+The Insolvency Service provides full details of every director who has been disqualified (or banned) due to company insolvency.
+If the ban occurred within the past 3 months, you can view full details online via the Insolvency Service (for directors in England, Scotland, and Wales).
 Otherwise, you can contact email@example.com.

 Why search for information on a company director?